Stave Falls Visitor Centre

 See the map below to get an idea of the location of the visitor centre, or use this Google Map link to get directions.

-The Powerhouse at Stave Falls Visitor Centre is now open for the 2017 season from March 1 to October 9.
+The Powerhouse at Stave Falls Visitor Centre is now closed for 2018.
+We will re-open next year on March 1.

 Guided tours information